rklaehn/abc/README.md

 # Array-based collections

 Array-based immutable collections for scala.
-These collections use [algebra](https://github.com/non/algebra) and [cats](https://github.com/non/cats) typeclasses such as Eq and Order instead of relying on the equals method of the element objects, which sometimes does not work (e.g. Array[Byte]).
+These collections use [algebra] typeclasses such as [Eq] and [Order], and [cats] typeclasses such as [Show] instead of relying on the equals method of the element objects, which sometimes does not work (e.g. `Array[Byte]`) or does not make sense (functions).

-They also are effectively specialized, so e.g. an ArraySet[Byte] will use an Array[Byte] internally instead of boxing like normal scala collections do.
+Most operations are specialized for common types, so the specialized instances of typeclasses such as [Order] can be used to avoid boxing.
+In addition, ClassTag instances ensure that e.g. an ArraySet[Byte] will use an Array[Byte] internally instead of boxing like normal scala collections do.

 ## Design goals